dtrelogan/react-formstate/docs/validationWiring.md

 ### required

-required field validation is so common it deserves special treatment.
+Required field validation is so common it deserves special treatment.

-the above can be reduced to the following:
+The above can be reduced to the following:

 ```jsx
 validateUsername(username) {